volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 I suspect a watch dog time out.

 I try to put à 47uF on reset.
-With oscilloscope I watch the signal and I thinks that the slex rate is to low.
+With oscilloscope I watch the signal and I thinks that the slew rate is to low.

 I consider to add a MAX1232 on the reset pin or an analog circuit.

 I checked IO0 (D3) used to flash the component is connect to BP3

-At the begin of the setup I add a delay of 1 s power on the built-in LEd for 1s and start and it solves the problem !
+At the begin of the setup I add a delay during this delay i drive the built-in LED for 1s and the rest of this application and it solves the problem !
+Very strange behavior !

 ==========================
 Real time calendar clock